 Whales have held our fascination and imagination for centuries.
 These mysterious animals have a language all of their own, and to hear their melancholy tone as they sing underwater is one of life’s rare treats.
-Whales are highly intelligent, social animals and continue to surprise those who study their behaviors and because of this are wonderful to view both above and below the water.
+Whales are highly intelligent, social animals and continue to surprise those who study their behaviors and, because of this, are wonderful to view both above and below the water.

 Dwarf Minke Whales

-You can spot these cute whales on the Great Barrier Reef, Australia from May to August every year.
+You can spot these cute whales on the Great Barrier Reef, Australia, from May to August every year.
 Liveaboards that operate in the area, such as Spoilsport, offer itineraries dedicated to getting you in the water with the whales as much as possible.

 Grey Whales travel further than any mammal, swimming thousands of kilometers from feeding to breeding grounds annually.
-These whales are some of the friendliest around, often allow visitors to stroke them as they lay motionless on the surface beside the boat.
-From February to the end of April every year you can spot these whales off the Baja Peninsula in Mexico.
+These whales are some of the friendliest around, often allowing visitors to stroke them as they lay motionless on the surface beside the boat.
+From February to the end of April every year, you can spot these whales off the Baja Peninsula in Mexico.
 You’ll also have the chance to spot humpback whales and gargantuan blue whales at this time.

 Despite being the largest whale of all, this one is also the rarest to encounter.
 The largest animal to have ever lived on Earth, the Blue Whale can reach a whopping 200 tonnes and grow to more than 30 meters long!
 Ironically, the largest animal in the sea eats one of the tiniest and devours more than 4 tonnes of Krill daily.